 Baker Lake Rustic Campground

 Baker Lake Rustic Campground is located in a stand of red pine on the shore of Baker Lake.
 Unlike most other rustic campgrounds, there is a solar powered faucet for drinking water.
-It is an excellent first or last night site for people who are using the Baker Lake Entry Point to the Boundary Waters Canoe Area Wilderness.
+It is an excellent campground for a first or last night site for people who are using the Baker Lake Entry Point to the Boundary Waters Canoe Area Wilderness.

 There is no garbage pickup at Baker Lake, plan to pack out all your garbage.
-Access to Baker Lake is for non-motorized boats.
+Access to Baker Lake is for non-motorized boats and most of the lake is within the Boundary Waters Canoe Area Wilderness.
 Day use permits for the Boundary Waters are available at an information kiosk at the access.

 General Information